karadikid/Python-Web-Scraper/README.md

 ```
 ### First Time Run
 Got to Spotlight by pressing "Command + Space" on OSX and typing 'Docker'
-Accept elevated privileges for the Docker Engine and Networking Agent
+Accept elevated privileges for the Docker Engine and Networking Agent.
 Open Terminal Window and Run:

 ### Docker Image Pull and Launch